Measuring Excellence in Medical Education: The U.S. News Best Medical Schools Rankings

 Each year, U.S. News surveys the nation’s medical schools and osteopathic medical schools to assess their excellence as research-oriented and primary care-oriented institutions.
 The 2020 Best Medical Schools rankings rely on a mix of factors, including the opinions of deans and other administrators at peer institutions, input from residency directors, the capabilities of incoming students, and the faculty-to-student ratio.
 Research activity and placement of graduates into primary care residency programs are also considered for the relevant ranking.
-In recent years, a methodology for assessing nursing schools has also been developed.
-Join a discussion with U.S. News Chief Data Strategist Robert J. Morse about the mission and methodologies.
-Bring your comments and questions.
+Join a discussion with U.S. News Chief Data Strategist Robert J. Morse and several medical school leaders about the rankings, the data used, and the methodologies.

 –Mary Klotman, M.D., Dean, Duke University School of Medicine; Vice Chancellor for Health Affairs, Duke University

 –Fredric B. Meyer, M.D., Juanita Kious Waugh Executive Dean for Education, Mayo Clinic College of Medicine and Science; Dean, Mayo Clinic Alix School of Medicine